This post contains affiliate links. Please see our disclosure policy.

-Make this easy sourdough zucchini bread in just a few simple steps.
-It's the perfect way to use up a glut of summer zucchini.
+Make this easy sourdough zucchini bread recipe in just a few simple steps.
+It’s the perfect way to use up a glut of summer zucchini.
+This quick bread comes together with simple pantry ingredients and is the perfect afternoon treat with a hot cup of tea!
+It’s the best sourdough zucchini bread you’ll ever eat, I promise!

 How To Make Sourdough Zucchini Bread